Devil’s Dyke mobilised for war

 The 1st Canadian Army took over Devil’s Dyke Hotel as its headquarters and set up defensive positions around the newly designated South Downs Training Area.

-Barb wire entanglements replaced fences, roads were closed and Howitzer guns were parked in lay-bys to keep locals as well as the enemy out.
+Barbed wire entanglements replaced fences, roads were closed and Howitzer guns were parked in lay-bys to keep locals as well as the enemy out.

 Although farm hands were allowed to go about their business and cross the Training Area, they were frequently stopped and checked for German infiltrators and spies.